-Can I complete the program fully online (through distance)?
+Can I complete the MEd program fully online through Open Learning?

-Yes, you can complete the MEd program fully through distance but you need to be willing to take whatever courses are available through distance, even if they are not your preferred courses.
-For example, we do not have any of the Inclusive and Special Needs courses currently available through distance learning.
+Yes.
+Remember that you must be willing to take whatever courses are available through distance, even if they are not your preferred courses.
+For example, the inclusive and special needs courses are not available through Open Learning.

 Does this program allow me to become a school teacher?

 No. If you want to teach in the public school system, you need a Bachelor of Education degree and certification through the Teacher Regulation Branch of BC.
 Please see our on-campus Bachelor of Education (BEd) programs.

 Do I have to take the core courses first?